Point source: Sound

 A coaxial loudspeaker is designed to work as a point source to allow a wider field for listening.

 Ionizing radiation

 Point sources are used as a means of calibrating ionizing radiation instruments.
-They are usually a sealed capsule and are most commonly used for gamma, x-ray and beta measuring instruments.
+They are usually sealed capsules and are most commonly used for gamma, x-ray and beta-measuring instruments.

 Heat

-In vacuum, heat escapes as radiation isotropically.
+In a vacuum, heat escapes as radiation isotropically.
 If the source remains stationary in a compressible fluid such as air, flow patterns can form around the source due to convection, leading to an anisotropic pattern of heat loss.
 The most common form of anisotropy is the formation of a thermal plume above the heat source.